mmbman/Katagiri/1980-07-02-Karma-Where-Karma-Originates.md

 Do you understand?
 What I want to tell you is, what portion of one’s life karma occupies.
 Karma occupies the very original nature, very basic portion of one’s life.
 In other words, karma is the source.
 Karma is something you can depend on; that one’s life depends on.

 In the Buddhist scriptures it explains in a different way, like this; a very interesting point.
 I don’t know how I can say, how I can translate, but: The scripture explains, We have karma, but karma is sort of like this; karma is *once-around*.
-In Sanskrit we say *karmavaca*(?). *Karmavaca*(?) means having one’s own actions as one’s property.
+In Sanskrit we say *karmasvaca*. *Karmasvaca* means having one’s own actions as one’s property.
 This is, we have karma as what is called one’s own property.
 That property is a place where you live in.
 So that’s very basic.

 And next, it says karma is *karmadāyāda* (see https://www.wisdomlib.org/definition/karmadayada) - *dāyāda* means inheritance of action.
 Inheritance of action means karma has been lasting since beginning past; it’s going on.
 And also you are the inheritor, or successor, of karma.
 This is what is called *karmadāyāda*; it means inheritance of an action.

 Next it says, karma is *karmayoni*. *Karmayoni* means source of an action. *Action* means *karma*.
 Generally speaking, karma is understood as general action, including physical action, including even  psychological action.
 That is the karma; that’s why it’s the source of action.
 And next, the karma is really occupying in the source of human action.
 That is the very basic nature of action.

-And karma is *karmabandhu*(?); *karmabandhu* means “friend” of action.
+And karma is *karmabandhu*; *karmabandhu* means “friend” of action.
 Karma is really your friend.
 So you cannot keep away from it.
 It is always with you, like a friend, or relative, or parents.

-And also karma is *karmapratisarana*. *Karmapratisarana* means that which one’s life depends on; a place which one’s life depends on.
-This is *karmapratisarana*.
+And also karma is *karmapratiśaraṇa*. *Karmapratiśaraṇa* means that which one’s life depends on; a place which one’s life depends on.
+This is *karmapratiśaraṇa*.

+(Transcriber’s Note: For details on the above, perhaps see *Abhidharmasamuccaya: The Compendium of the Higher Teaching* by Asanga.)

 #### 28:10